AirrickD/Mangio-RVC-Fork-MacOS/README.md

 ## Windows/MacOS
 **Notice**: `faiss 1.7.2` will raise Segmentation Fault: 11 under `MacOS`, please use `pip install faiss-cpu==1.7.0` if you use pip to install it manually.  `Swig` can be installed via `brew` under `MacOS`
+**Notice**: Using this on `MacOS Sonoma 14.1.1` and versions above will result in a "tobytes" error.
+As of now, there is no fix.
+If you're on `MacOS 14.1` and under, please refrain from updating your `MacOS` Version in order to use RVC.

  ```bash
  brew install swig